-Hitachi is authorised and regulated by the Financial Conduct Authority (FCA) to provide online and high street retailers within a variety of sectors with finance solutions.
-It has become a popular choice amongst both SMEs and corporate multinationals such as B&Q and John Lewis.
+Novuna is authorised and regulated by the Financial Conduct Authority (FCA) to provide online and high street retailers within a variety of sectors with finance solutions.
+It has become a popular choice amongst both SMEs and corporate multinationals alike.

 What do they offer?

 There are multiple consumer finance solutions available for merchants to choose from, including Buy Now, Pay Later, Interest Free Credit and Interest Bearing Credit.

 V12 is a fast-growing name in retail finance that is all about enhancing the customer experience developed alongside industry expertise and intelligent technology.
 They arrange and administer finance on behalf of Secure Trust Bank PLC.
 Secure Trust Bank PLC is authorised and regulated by the Prudential Regulation Authority in addition to being regulated by the FCA.